3DCoded/ibd-education-nurse-practitioners/ibd-education-nurse-practitioners.md

 ---

+# Mild to Moderate IBD

+---

-# Use of Medications for the Treatment of Mild to Moderate IBD
+## Use of Medications for the Treatment of Mild to Moderate IBD

 ---